CryptoAdvised/CleanFill/README.md

 # Exemple for NaN as value
 ```
 import numpy as np
-from CleanFill import CleanFill as cf
+from cleanfill import cleanfill as cf